tanweijie123/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your **FitEgo** program.

 1. Double-click the file to start the app.
-The GUI similar to the figure below should appear in a few seconds.
+The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
    <center>Figure 1 - Sample screenshot of our Ui</center>